 Data protection is critical for any organization.
-However, even after deleting or sanitizing sensitive data from storage drives or devices, it is still prone to be recovered.
+However, even after deleting or formatting sensitive data from storage drives or devices, it is still prone to be recovered.
 Now you’re wondering how!
-If you’re thinking that deleting/formatting data from storage media or degaussing the drives saves you from data leakage/theft, you’re among those who believe in such myths.
-Let’s address and analyze some common myths about data sanitization and correct them.
+If you’re thinking that deleting/formatting data from a storage device saves you from data leakage/theft, you’re among those who believe in such myths.
+Let’s address and analyze some common myths about data wiping and correct them.

 Myth 1.
-Mere deletion of files sanitizes the media
+Mere deletion of files sanitizes the device

 Myth 2.
 Formatting the drive wipes the data permanently